Research

 optical analytics meets artificial intelligence

+Contactless optical analysis methods have a wide range of applications in the field of process and laboratory analysis.
 We develop customized hardware and software solutions for innovative methods of hyperspectral imaging, UV, VIS, NIR and IR spectroscopy as well as gas analysis using ion mobility spectrometry.
-We also develop applications for microscopic analysis and applications using time-gated fluorescence detection.

 For spectroscopic and chemometric services, our excellently equipped laboratory and the know-how of our experts are at your disposal.